TheochemUI/eOn/docs/source/user_guide/communicator.md

 should become clients and `eOn_SERVER_PATH` is the path to the server Python script.
 In MPI mode the clients need to be started instead of the server and one of them will become the server process.
 Currently only AKMC is supported.
-Below is an example of running using the MPI communicator:
+Example MPI communicator run:

 ```{code-block} bash
 #!/bin/bash